 It’s always wise to start your kids tidying up after themselves, it teaches them self-respect for themselves and respect for other people in the house, it teaches them that you are all part of a team and everyone has a part to play within that team. click here for an age-appropriate chore chart for kids.

-I haven’t got time for housework We all have 24 hours in each day, its what you chose to do with those hours that really counts.
+We all have 24 hours each day, its what you chose to do with those hours that really counts.
 There are the important hours you spend on things like;

-and there are leisure hours which you might spend on
+and leisure hours which you might spend on:

 Take a pen and jot down how many hours you spend on the first three items above.
 If you’re committed to 30-60 hours a week at your job, you’re probably going to need to draft in some help with the cleaning chores.
 Ask the family to chip in with more jobs or consider hiring a cleaner if your budget allows you to.

 If you’re spending all your time running around after your family there may be very little time for you to find time to clean, sometimes swapping childcare with another mum in the same boat can help so you can each get some time to clean, but more often than not mums of small children find time when their kids are sleeping to do their cleaning routine.

 After you have established how much free time you have got left you can jot down how many hours you spend doing activities on the second list.